Docmillz91/About-me/README.md

 # Introduction

- I am a positive and motivated employee that works well with others.
-My background is mainly in Management and supervising, I understand how to value the company and employees which results into a positive experience for the guest or clients.

-Currently I am attending San Diego College of Continuing Education to earn a skill in trade Informational Technology.
-I am studying HTML & CSS and Front/Back End Web Development (FEWD) this summer.
-I am trying to advanced my lanuage skills because I want to try a new field of work in the future.
+Hi, my name is Max and currently I am attending San Diego College of Continuing Education to earn a skill in trade Informational Technology.
+I am studying HTML & CSS this summer.
+I am trying to advanced my skills because I want to try a new field of work in my future.

-On my spare time I like to learn about 3D software like blender, it’s one of my many hobbies.
-I use my spare time to sharpen my background knowledge and skills with technological software/hardware.

 ## Online profile: